FAITH AND A SUITCASE: The God Who Sees Me

 That truth has made me more attentive to the hidden loneliness others carry.

 One of my dear friends is a strong business leader and a mother with full days and heavy responsibilities.
-She once told me there is a loneliness people rarely talk about, the kind that exists even when you are surrounded by others but still feel invisible.
+She once told me there is a loneliness people rarely talk about, the kind that exists even when you are surrounded by others yet still feel invisible.
 People value what you can give, but they do not always care to truly know who you are.
+This kind of loneliness, she explained, comes from depositing more than you receive.

 Lately, the Lord has been bringing her words back to my heart because many of you feel this way.